Nosedive (Black Mirror): Plot

-On the day of her flight, several mishaps cause people to rate Lacie negatively, dropping her rating down to 4.183.
-At the airport, her flight is cancelled and she cannot buy a seat on an alternate flight without being a 4.2 or above.
-When Lacie causes a scene, security penalises her by putting her on "double damage" and subtracting a full point for 24 hours.
+On the day of her flight, several mishaps cause people to rate Lacie negatively.
+This drops her rating down to 4.183.
+At the airport, her flight is cancelled and she cannot book a seat on an alternate flight without being a 4.2 or above.
+This agitates Lacie and she causes a scene, upon which security penalizes her by putting her on "double damage" and subtracting a full point for 24 hours.
 Because of her low rating, Lacie can only rent an older car to drive to the wedding, which she cannot recharge when it runs out of power.
 She is forced to hitchhike with Susan (Cherry Jones), a truck driver with a rating of 1.4.
-Susan tells Lacie that she used to care about her rating until her late husband was passed over for vital cancer treatment because his score was deemed not high enough.
+Susan reveals she used to be a 4.6, and tells Lacie that she used to care about her rating until her late husband was passed over for vital cancer treatment because his score was deemed not high enough.
 Susan says she is much freer without obsessing over ratings.

 While Lacie is on the route to the wedding, Naomi tells her to not come, as her severely reduced rating will negatively impact Naomi's own ratings.
 Enraged, Lacie reaches the wedding and sneaks in during the reception.
-She grabs the microphone and starts giving the speech she had written but insults Naomi with references to childhood conflict, such as sleeping with Lacie's high school boyfriend.
-Finally, after she grabs a knife and threatens to behead Mr. Rags, the guests rate Lacie negatively, causing her rating to drop below one star.
+She grabs the microphone and starts giving the speech she had written but begins insulting Naomi, revealing that as teenagers she enabled Lacie's bulimia and slept with her high school boyfriend.
+Security attempts to apprehend her, upon which Lacie grabs a knife and threatens to behead Mr. Rags.
+Still on double damage, the guests downvote her in droves, causing her rating to drop below one star.
 Lacie is imprisoned with her eye implants removed, but is genuinely happy for the first time in a long time.
 She and the man in the cell opposite hers (Sope Dirisu), realizing they can now speak without worrying about being rated, gleefully hurl insults at each other.